Running a container with the Docker blueprint in Multipass

 Duration: 5 minutes

-For this tutorial, we will be creating a blog using the Ghost template in Portainer.
+For this tutorial, you will be creating a blog using the Ghost template in Portainer.
 Portainer has many other app templates if you are looking for more ideas.
 If you want more selection, you can launch containers from the Docker hub from Portainer or from the command line.

 Inside Portainer, click on App Templates in the left toolbar, and scroll down to the Ghost template.